The academic year is divided into two terms of 14 weeks each during which the teaching takes place:

 The August exam session can only be used to resit exams that were not successfully completed in June or could not be taken due to illness or force majeure.

-Full-time students who start their studies in the Fall are requested to register their Master Thesis topic by 15 December of the year of admission (15 May for those starting in February).
-The Master Thesis must be completed by 15 May if the participant desires to obtain his diploma at the end of the same academic year (15 December for those starting in February).
-However, the Master Thesis can be completed by 15 December (15 May for those beginning their studies in the Fall) in which case the student will obtain his or her degree at the next diploma ceremony in the following academic year.
+Students are requested to register their Master Thesis topic by 15 December of the year of admission.
+The Master Thesis must be completed by 15 May if the participant desires to obtain his diploma at the end of the same academic year

 Full-time students who start their studies in the Fall will normally have completed their Master thesis and passed all exams by late June (mid-February for those who have started in the previous Spring).
 They are invited to attend the official graduation ceremony which takes place in December in order to obtain their diploma.
 However, final grades are available as early as four weeks after taking the final exams.